Lunatlazur/rpgmaker/packages/tachie/USAGE.en.md

 Usage
 =====

- 1. Place a character sprite file with the following format in the Picture folder.
+ 1. Place a character sprite file in the Picture folder　with a name in the format `<Character name><Number>` as shown below.

         characterA1.png
         characterA2.png